FOXHOUND27/data-engineering-bootcamp-sql-python/journal/Day_4.md

 ## ✅ What I Did

-- Practiced Filtering using ORDER BY and TOP
+- Practiced INNER JOIN , LEFT JOIN , RIGHT JOIN , FULL JOIN
 - Completed 3 SQL Leetcode questions.
-- Wrote 2 simple python functions for my add and remove feature for the to list cli app
+- Implemented the add , view and Exit functionality on my task app

 ## 🧠 Key Concepts

-- SQL: `ORDER BY`, `LIMIT`, `TOP`,
+- SQL: `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`,`FULL JOIN`
-- Python: learned `DICTIONERIES`,`FUNCTIONS`,`VARIABLES`,`DATATYPES`
+- Python: learned `LOOPS`,`RANDOM NUMBER PACKAGE`,`WHILE LOOP`

 ## ⚠️ Errors Faced

-- SQL Server error: Learned that adventureWorksOLTP is based on TSQL and does not have limit but instead uses top to restrict the number of rows I request for.
+- SQL Server error: Faced challenges on which tables to use for my joins
-- Python: Faced a lot of errors trying to implement my data structure using a dictionary
+- Python: Did not know how to implement the loop functionality so I used chat and w3 schools

 ## 🎯 Next Goal

-- SQL: Learn about `iNNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`
+- SQL: Learn about `GROUP BY`, `SUM`, `HAVING`
-- Python: Learn about loops,conditionals, match statement
+- Python: follow one mini project tutorial and build 2 to 3 mini projects to learn syntax